You know that landing page work. It can help drive traffic to your site, improve visibility in search engines, and drive conversions.

 These goals help Google Analytics identify that a visitor has taken your desired landing page action.
 These can include “thank you pages” or download-completed pages.

 For instance, if a visitor goes to your landing page where your Call-to-Action (CTA) requires them to sign up for a newsletter, a thank you page is shown to them after they click submit.
-That “thank you page” will then trigger a goal that will alert Google Analytics that a visitor has taken the desired action.
+That “thank you page” will then trigger a goal that will alert Google Analytics on our landing page that a visitor has taken the desired action.

 To start setting up your goals: